CBenoit/media-cutter/README.md

 Present software was used and tested only on *Linux*.
 It might works on Windows too, but since aformentioned tools are directly used by command line you might get some `command not found` troubles.
-Hint: make sure executables are accessibles using the %PATH%.
+Hint: make sure executables are accessibles using the `%PATH%`.
 I might add a way to manually specify path to executables later though.

 ## Building